HaxeFlixel/flixel-docs/documentation/02_handbook/08-flxtween.html.md

 	- **FlxTween.BACKWARD**: plays tween in reverse direction.

 - `complete`: a callback function, which is called once the tween has finished.
-This is called every time the tween has finished one execution and comes handy for repeating tweens (**LOOPING** and **PINGPONG**).
+This is called every time the tween has finished one execution and comes in handy for repeating tweens (**LOOPING** and **PINGPONG**).
 The method must take a `FlxTween` and return nothing.

 - `ease`: an optional easer function.
 This can be used to make the beginning and end of a tween smoother.
 The [`FlxEase`](http://api.haxeflixel.com/types/flixel/tweens/FlxEase.html) class provides many static methods for this which should cover most cases.
 The following list shows all functions from `FlxEase`.
 In all of these, `In` can be replaced by `Out` or `InOut`, depending on where you want to apply the easing effect: at the beginning of the animation, at the end or at both sides.